 Many 401(k) plans offer something called a target date fund as one of the investment choices.
 'Target date' means your target retirement date.
-It doesn't mean you have to retire then - it just means that is about when you think you would retire.
+It doesn't mean you have to retire then—it just means that the date estimates when you think you would retire.

 What a Target Date Fund Is

 A target date fund has a calendar year in the name of the fund, such as Target Date Fund 2020, Target Date Fund 2030, Target Date Fund 2040, and so on.